1986–87 in English football: Diary of the season

 21 December 1986 – Tottenham Hotspur sell defender Graham Roberts to Rangers for £450,000.
 Oldham Athletic return to the top of the Second Division with a 2–1 home win over Bradford City.
 Promotion contenders Leeds United suffer a 7–2 defeat to Stoke City at the Victoria Ground.
 Derby County go third and boost their hopes of a second successive promotion by beating Grimsby Town 4–0 at the Baseball Ground.

 22 December 1986 – Graeme Souness continues to buy English-based players for Rangers by making a £120,000 move for Doncaster Rovers striker Neil Woods.

 23 December 1986 – Tottenham Hotspur sign midfielder Steve Hodge from Aston Villa for £650,000.

 26 December 1986 – Manchester United beat Liverpool 1–0 at Anfield.
 It is United's first away win of the season.
 Leaders Arsenal drop points in a 1–1 draw at Leicester City, but Nottingham Forest fail to take advantage as they lose 2–1 at Norwich City.
 Everton win 4–0 at Newcastle United.
 Tottenham Hotspur climb into fifth place with a 4–0 home win over West Ham United.
 In the Second Division, Bradford City's first game back at Valley Parade ends in a 1–0 home defeat to Derby County.
 Portsmouth return to the top of the Second Division with a 3–2 win over Plymouth Argyle at Home Park, as Oldham Athletic surrender their lead of the table after being held to a 2–2 draw by Grimsby Town at Blundell Park.

 27 December 1986 – Norwich City win 1–0 away to Manchester United.
 Arsenal remain in pole position with a 1–0 home win over Southampton.
 Tottenham Hotspur's erratic league form continues as they lose 4–3 at Coventry City.
 West Ham United fall into the bottom half of the table with a 3–2 home defeat to Wimbledon.
 Chelsea halt their dismal form with a 4–1 home win over Aston Villa.
 In the Second Division, Stoke City keep up the pressure on the pace-setters with a 5–2 win over Sheffield United.
 A relegation crunch game sees Huddersfield Town beat Bradford City by the same scoreline at Leeds Road.
 Derby County go top of the table with a 3–2 home win over Barnsley.

-28 December 1986 – Charlton Athetic climb off the top of the First Division and jump up five places to 17th with a 5–0 home win over Manchester City.
+28 December 1986 – Charlton Athletic climb off the top of the First Division and jump up five places to 17th with a 5–0 home win over Manchester City.
 Everton cut Arsenal's lead at the top to four points by beating Leicester City 5–1 at Goodison Park.
 Nottingham Forest drop more points in the title race with a 2–2 draw at home to Luton Town.

 31 December 1986 – The year draws to a close with Arsenal leading the league by four points from Everton.
 Leicester City are bottom of the table, but are within three points of six other teams.
 The race for First Division football next season is headed by Portsmouth, while Derby County have moved into second.